 Which one should you use?

-When choosing a chatbot to boost your conversational marketing effort, it is recommended to consider not only the complexity of technology, but also the value proposition and how it complements your customers’ experience.
+When choosing a chatbot to boost your conversational marketing effort, consider not only the complexity of technology, but also the value proposition and how it complements your customers’ experience.

 For example, MindTitan, a company specializing in AI solutions, uses the following function/value scale:

-It might be tempting to opt for a really smart bot covering all possible customer-facing scenarios, but the experience of MindTitan shows that 85% of the total business value the chatbot can provide is generated by personalized and transactional functionalities.
+It might be tempting to opt for a really smart bot covering all possible customer-facing scenarios, but the experience of MindTitan shows that personalized and transactional functionalities generate 85% of the total business value the chatbot can provide.

 With this in mind, a hybrid chatbot for your marketing is a great starting point.
-Not being a rigid solution (such as button bots) it allows conducting experiments easily and at the same time picks up behavioural patterns from your target audience to evolve the tool to perfection.
+Not being a rigid solution (such as button bots) it gives freedom to experiment.
+At the same time, it picks up behavioural patterns from your target audience to evolve the tool to perfection.
 In the end, building a chatbot for your business is a journey, not a destination.